- October 12, 2015

-Terrorist atrocities tend to provoke a predictable stock response from politicians and governments.
-Invariably there is a great deal of sonorous rhetoric, accompanied by exhortations to the population to stand firm and show unity in the face of the universal evil of ‘terrorism’.
+Terrorist events tend to provoke a stock response from politicians and governments.
+Invariably there is a great deal of sonorous rhetoric, accompanied by exhortations to the population to stand firm and show unity in the face of the universal evil.
 Nearly always there is a lot of use of the first person plural, as in ‘we’ will never will never give in, ‘we’ never surrender, ‘we’ will stand firm against attempts to divide us etc, etc.

-Rarely is there any attempt to understand or analyse the very specific and contingent motives, strategy or political context that may behind even the most vicious acts of violence, let admit to any suggestion whatsoever that the actions of the government or the state may in some cases have a bearing on why such acts took place.
+Rarely is there any attempt to understand or analyse the very specific and contingent motives, strategy or political context behind such violence, let admit the possibility that actions of the government or the state may in some cases have a bearing on why such acts took place.

-All this has become so predictable, so stale and banal that it is not surprising that the politicians who make such pronouncements sound as though they are reading from a script.
-But rarely as this post-atrocity rhetoric sounded more hollow and meaningless than it has coming from the mouths of Turkish PM Recep Erdogan and his ministers in response to the savage and disgusting massacre of peaceful demonstrators in Ankara on Saturday that has so far killed 98 people and wounded more than 500.
+These response have become so predictably banal that the politicians who make such pronouncements often sound as though they are reading from a script.
+Rarely as this post-atrocity rhetoric sounded more hollow and meaningless than it has coming from the mouths of Turkish PM Recep Erdogan and his ministers in response to the savage and disgusting massacre of peaceful demonstrators in Ankara on Saturday that has so far killed 98 people and wounded more than 500.

 It makes far more sense for supporters of that war to attack people calling for an end to it, and some of these supporters are also supporters of the government that has wanted this war and deliberately provoked it.
 It makes more sense to attack a demonstration attended by many members of the Peoples’ Democratic Party( HDP), the main threat to the hegemony of Erdogan’s ruling AKP.

-All this certainly raises the question that the state played a role in facilitating the massacre and allowing it to happen.
-Some demonstrators have raised the question why there were no security checks going into the square at Ankara, even though there usually are.
-The Turkish police did act after the massacre however – to stop ambulances entering the square and pepper spraying people who were trying to call ambulances in.
+All this certainly raises the possibility that the state played a role in facilitating the massacre and allowing it to happen.
+Some demonstrators have asked why there were no security checks going into the square at Ankara, even though there usually are.
+The Turkish police did act after the massacre however – to stop ambulances entering the square and pepper spray people who were trying to call ambulances in.

 The police also teargassed members of the HDP who attempted to lay carnations at the scene of the massacre.
 The Turkish Ministry of Health has even denied there is a blood shortage in Ankara hospitals, even though survivors, relatives and health officials have been issuing calls for donations through social media.

-And still this gangster-prime minister has the temerity to reach into terrorspeak and describe this ‘heinous’ attack as an attack on ‘our unity and our country’s peace.’
+And still this gangster-prime minister has the temerity to describe this ‘heinous’ attack as an attack on ‘our unity and our country’s peace.’

 All of which is true.
 There is no doubt that whoever did this wants civil war and civil strife in Turkey.
 But Erdogan’s condemnation from a government that has done so much to promote both these things, not only inside Turkey but outside it, and that as late as last year was prepared to let Kobane fall to ISIS rather than allow the Kurds to save it.